stormpath/stormpath-documentation/source/007_multitenancy.rst

 	  }
 	}

-Notice here that both the Default Account Store and Group Store are blank which means that Groups and Accounts added to the Organization (e.g. A POST to ``/v1/organizations/:organizationId/groups``) would fail.
+Notice here that both the Default Account Store and Group Store are blank which means that Groups and Accounts added to the Organization (e.g. A POST to ``/v1/organizations/:organizationId/groups``) would fail until a default Account Store is added.

 Adding an Account Store to an Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^